klauer/epics-sumo-mirror/doc/reference-sumo.rst

     Specify how sumo should use the dependency database repository.
 There are three possible values: 'get', 'pull' and 'push'.
 Mode 'get' is the default.
-    The meaning depends on the used version control system (VCS), if it is distributed (git,mercurial,darcs) or centralized (subversion).
-There are three possible operations on the dependency database:
+    The meaning depends on the used version control system (VCS), if it is distributed (git,mercurial,darcs) or centralized (subversion,cvs).
+There
+    are three possible operations on the dependency database:

       * init : create the dependency database if it doesn't exist
       * read : read the dependency database